TokisanGames/Terrain3D/doc/api/class_terrain3ddata.rst

 R16 can be edited by Krita, however you must know the dimensions and min/max before reimporting.
 This information is printed to the console.

-Res/tres allow storage in any of Godot's native Image formats.
+Res/tres stores in Godot's native data format.

 .. rst-class:: classref-item-separator